-If you have your flu vaccine at a pharmacy, you do not have to tell the GP, as the pharmacist should tell them.
+If we have our flu vaccine at a pharmacy, we do not have to tell the GP, as the pharmacist should tell them.

-It's helpful to know that the pharmacy can help, as this may be closer to you for example.
+It's helpful to know that the pharmacy can help, as this may be closer to us, for example.

-in some cases a district nurse can come to your home to administer the vaccine.
-If this would be particularly helpful for you, it may be worth a call to your GP surgery
+in some cases a district nurse can come to our home to administer the vaccine.
+If this would be particularly helpful for us, it may be worth a call to our GP surgery.

 What to expect

-With Coronavirus, there may be some anxiety around additional trips to the doctors.
+There may be some anxiety around additional trips to the doctors now that lockdown has lifted.
 Our community have however offered a lot of reassurance, with many comments about how 'covid safe', 'quick' and 'simple' the whole process was.

 Simple.
 If you haven't done so already, book your appointment today! ;o)